 Are you hunting for that dream role at a creative company?
-You'll need to dust off your old resume and give it a modern refresh.
+You'll need to dust off your old creative resume or CV and give it a modern refresh.

 But how can you make sure that—out of all the applicants—it’s your resume that catches your future employer’s eye?

-Today we take a look at eleven resume design tips for overhauling the format, layout, and structure of your resume.
-We also share creative resume examples and templates throughout the post, visually demonstrating these resume design tips in action so you can readily put them to work for you.
+Today we look at eleven creative resume design tips and modern resume examples for overhauling the format, layout, and structure of your resume.
+We also share creative resume examples and templates throughout the post.
+We'll visually show these resume design tips in action so you can readily put them to work for you.

 When you're ready to create your own resume, check out this tutorial on designing a creative resume in Adobe InDesign.
-You can also browse the full selection of creative CV examples at Envato Elements and creative resume templates at GraphicRiver to get even more inspiration.
+You can also browse the full selection of creative CV examples and creative resume templates at Envato Elements.

 Tip 1.
 Use Columns to Maximize on Space

-One thing that is an absolute nightmare for employers tasked with trawling through resumes by the bucketload is encountering resumes that are more than one page long.
+One thing that's an absolute nightmare for employers tasked with looking through resumes by the bucketload is encountering resumes that are more than one page long.

-The best advice for how to design a resume?
+The best advice for how to design a resume/CV?
 Keep it short and sweet.
 Edit out qualifications and details that are irrelevant to the role.
-You’ll find that editing your text down to fill just one page can be tricky, but it’s well worth it—you’ll appear concise, organized and you’ll also be highlighting only the most important, and best, information about yourself.
-This is going to make your resume easy-to-digest and a doddle to print (you’re welcome, environment).
+You’ll find that editing your text down to fill just one page is tricky, but it’s well worth it.
+You’ll appear concise, organized and you’ll also be highlighting only the most important, and best, information about yourself.
+This will make your resume easy to digest and a doddle to print (you’re welcome, environment).

 But how can you even begin to fit all your wonderful achievements on just one sheet of paper?

-There are some design techniques you can employ to maximize the space on your one page, without forcing the layout to feel overcrowded.
-One tip is to try splitting your resume layout into two sections, with a narrow column running down the left- or right-side of the page, as shown below
+There are some creative CV/resume design techniques you can use to maximize the space on your one page, without forcing the layout to feel overcrowded.

 Place shorter sections of information, like a brief bio, skills, software competencies, languages and contact details in the column, along with a photo in the same column.
 Switch up the background color of the column to keep it visually distinctive.